What Is YouTube TV?

 HughesNet

-If you exceed your monthly data plan, you will experience reduced speeds at 1-3 Mbps.
+If you exceed your monthly standard data plan, you will experience reduced speeds at 1-3 Mbps.

 ---|---|